RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Home.md

-Welcome to the DB Browser for SQLite wiki!
+Welcome to the **DB Browser for SQLite** wiki!

 See <http://sqlitebrowser.org> for the full history, background and an overview.

 There is information on SQLite itself at <http://www.sqlite.org>, which includes the official language overview.

-Please feel welcome to create or update anything (related to the project) here. :smile:
+Please feel welcome to create or update anything (related to the project) here. :smile: See [issue #226](https://github.com/sqlitebrowser/sqlitebrowser/issues/226) for a list of ideas.

-Pages so far:

 ### For Users